 - a treacherous or deceitful person

-- a plumber's tool consisting of a long, flexible rod of spiraled wire for removing obstructions from pipes, etc.
+- a plumber's tool consisting of a long, sturdy, very flexible wire or cable, used to remove obstructions from pipes, etc.

-- to clear obstructions from (a pipe, drain, etc.) by means of a snake ()
+- to clear obstructions from (a pipe, drain, etc.) by means of a snake (noun)